lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h4>String Types</h4>

 Strings are represented as `STRING` data type.
 The type definitions `VARCHAR(n)` and `CHAR(n)` can be used as aliases for `STRING`.
-The syntax requires that you specify a maximum length for these, but there is no length restriction enforced.
+The syntax requires that you specify a maximum length for these, but no length restriction is enforced.

 <h4>Date and Time Types</h4>